 In January 2017 the port trade unions claimed that 60m cedis ($10m) had been spirited out of GPHA to a 'presidential protocol' to help fund the NDC's election campaign.

 That month, Vice-President Mahamudu Bawumia appointed an investigating committee staffed by Ministry of Transport civil servants under the then NPP MP for Tema East and Deputy Transport Minister, Daniel Nii Kwartei Titus-Glover.

 They called witnesses and probed government records thoroughly before, in February 2018, submitting the devastating report from which we have been quoting.
 One prominent actor in the affair failed to appear before the committee 'though several attempts were made to reach him' – Banda.
-It reiterated previous government demands that Banda's shareholding in MPS be returned to the public.
+It reiterated previous government demands that Banda’s shareholding in MPH be returned to the public.